This Kansas City Man's Mother Died Alone, But He Finds Lessons In How She Lived For This Pandemic Er

 Devotion to music and family

-One of Cathleen Rasmussen’s favorite songs was Claire de Lune by Claude Debussy.
+One of Kathleen Rasmussen’s favorite songs was Claire de Lune by Claude Debussy.

 “They played it at my dad’s funeral and [before that] it was played at their wedding,” says Norm Rasmussen.